thebravoman/google-closure-compiler-presentation/gcc_presentation.md

 r.a();
 ```

 There are a couple of fragments in the beginning about protytopes.
-JavaScript  is based on prototypes, but we are not going to discuss prototype here.
+JavaScript  is based on prototypes, but we are not going to discuss prototypes here.

 The main part of the compiled code is: